 Cost Factors for Asbestos Removal

-If you plan on saving costs by doing the removal yourself, don’t do it.
+If you plan on saving money by doing the removal yourself, just scrap the idea.
 Asbestos is highly toxic and removing it without any training is dangerous.
-Federal law may not demand a licensed individual to remove asbestos in detached single-family homes, but some states and cities really require it.
+Federal law may not require a licensed individual to remove asbestos in detached single-family homes, but some states and cities do.

-For safety, hire only licensed professionals with approved equipment.
+For safety reasons, hire only licensed professionals with approved equipment.
 Additionally, an asbestos abatement project may be required to comply with local building codes before being given the go signal.

 Before undertaking this kind of home improvement project, do your own research first, and get price estimates from several contractors.
 Comparison of costs can certainly help you avoid getting ripped off by overpriced contractors.